yasuyyy16/yasuyyy16/README.md

 # 👋 About Me

-I'm **Muhammad Yassir Al 'Ghazi Wattiheluw**, an Informatics student at **Telkom University** with an interest in software development, data, and artificial intelligence.
+I'm a **Telkom University Informatics graduate** with an interest in software development, data, and artificial intelligence.

+Currently, I'm working at the **Ministry of Marine Affairs and Fisheries (Kementerian Kelautan dan Perikanan)**, where I contribute to technology-driven solutions and digitalization initiatives.

-I enjoy building practical applications, designing data-driven systems, and exploring how modern technologies can be used to solve real-world problems.
+I enjoy building practical systems, working with data, and exploring modern technologies to turn technical concepts into useful and maintainable applications.

 ### Currently focused on